 - The more engaged the listener is, the more effective the outcome will be and the higher the ROI

 - You can negotiate a variety of options with the voice talent to make each project more affordable including volume discounts – but rates are generally more accessible than years ago.

-- A great option is to request a short sample of the voice over talent and compare with one done by the internal staff and see the difference for yourself – or use as ammunition for management sign-off.
+- A great option is to request a short sample of the professional elearning narration and compare with one done by the internal staff and see the difference for yourself – or use as ammunition for management sign-off.